Nina Kosterina: Career

-She started her diary by calling herself "an ordinary girl."
+Kosterina started her diary by calling herself "an ordinary girl."
 This diary became a window into her world until her death in 1941.
-From it, Nina emerged as a strong-headed, reflective, sometimes brooding teen who took herself and the world seriously.
+From it, she emerged as a strong-headed, reflective, sometimes brooding teen who took herself and the world seriously.
 She was passionate about the arts and her role as a Young Communist.
 She wanted to be on a good path as a person and she was honest with herself when she struggled.
 She also used her diary to chronicle her roller-coaster friendships with a girl named Lena Gershman and a boy named Grisha Grinblat.

-In 1936, Nina welcomed another sister—Vera—and also said good-bye to her father as he was sent to the Russian Far East on assignment.
+In 1936, Kosterina welcomed another sister—Vera—and also said good-bye to her father as he was sent to the Russian Far East on assignment.
 She would never see him again.
 While away, Alexei fell out of favor with Stalin's increasingly paranoid government.
 He was eventually sent to a prison gulag as a "dangerous social element," a fate suffered by many during the worst of the Stalin years.
 He remained imprisoned throughout World War II.

-Nina graduated from secondary school in 1939, eager to become a geologist.
+Kosterina graduated from secondary school in 1939, eager to become a geologist.
 While she was at a summer geology camp as part of her college training, Germany invaded Russia.
 Her family evacuated Moscow but she chose to return and volunteer as a student soldier.
 She parachuted behind enemy lines in November and participated in partisan missions for about a month.
 Partisan soldiers—men and women—were the “kamikazes” of the Soviet war effort, attacking and harassing the Germans in the territories they now occupied, usually through stealthy night raids.
 Partisans worked as explosive experts, nurses, radio operators, scouts, information gatherers, and liaisons with the local villagers.